Rose Park, Salt Lake City

-Rose Park is a neighborhood located in the northwest area of Salt Lake City, Utah and is among the most ethnically diverse areas in Utah.
+Rose Park is a neighborhood located in the northwest area of Salt Lake City, Utah, and is among the most ethnically diverse areas in Utah.
 Its name comes from the area's original developer, who arranged part of the area's streets in the shape of several roses, with one of its main streets, American Beauty Drive, acting as a long rose stem.
 This area's original roof shingles were red or green and its street names all feature rose varieties.
-Rose Park residents enjoy a very short commute (less than 5 minutes) to downtown and many recreational amenities.
+Rose Park residents enjoy a very short commute (less than 5 minutes) to downtown, high bikeability, and many recreational amenities.